DtxdF/AppJail/README.md

 - [ ] Add support for `ipfw` and `ipfilter`.
 - [x] Although Makejails can be retrieved anywhere by the methods described in `INCLUDE`, a centralized repository to easily retrieve generic Makejails is useful.
 This can be done on Github or Gitlab.
 (See https://github.com/AppJail-makejails).
 - [x] Create Makejails for applications.
 It is a difficult job to do alone, but with many people it is feasible.
 (Done using the centralized repository, of course this is in progress anyway).
-- [ ] rc scripts to start resource limitation rules, nat for jails and to expose ports. `appjail quick` and `appjail config` do this job, but it can be useful to spend less time starting/stopping jails.
+- [ ] rc scripts to start resource limitation rules, nat for jails and to expose ports. `appjail quick` and `appjail-config` do this job, but it can be useful to spend less time starting/stopping jails.
 - [ ] Implement a supervisor.
-- [ ] Add option to `appjail config` to check if the parameters of a template are valid for `jail(8)`.
+- [x] Add option to `appjail config` to check if the parameters of a template are valid for `jail(8)`.
+(Done with the new tool, `appjail-config`)
 - [ ] Implement all `jail(8)` parameters in `appjail quick`.
 - [ ] The `jng` script is useful, but AppJail must create the Netgraph nodes in the same way as bridges and epairs.